-Grape Jam Recipe Without Pectin
+Grape Jam Recipe (No Pectin)

 This post may contain affiliate links, view our disclosure policy for details.

 Aside from figs (which I make a delicious fig jam with), grapes are my favorite summer fruit.
 They are sweet and fun to eat!
-As someone who loves to make jam and preserve food by canning, I always wonder about different ways to turn my favorite foods into a preserved goodness.
+As someone who loves to make jam and preserve food by canning, I always wonder about different ways to turn my favorite foods into preserved goodness.

 After a little bit of research, I found that grape jam used to be a thing, but it would require a huge amount of work since you had to remove the seeds from the grapes.
-Until just a few decades ago, there were no varieties of seedless grapes, the heirloom varieties all have large seeds that don’t go so well in a jam.
+Until just a few decades ago, there were no varieties of seedless grapes; the heirloom varieties all have large seeds that don’t go so well in a jam.

 So you had to peel the grapes, cook the pulp, run it through a strainer or something similar, remove the seeds, and then combine the skin with the cooked pulp and sugar and make your jam.
 Can you imagine peeling grapes?
-I guess it was just too much work and therefore grape jelly became much more popular.
+I guess it was just too much work, and therefore grape jelly became much more popular.

-But, you see… These days we have delicious grapes that are completely seedless.
+But, you see… These days, we have delicious grapes that are completely seedless.
 And so, I say, let’s bring back the grape jam!

 Ingredients…